This vegetable karahi curry is my take on a classic Pakistani curry, loaded with mixed vegetables in a thick, generously spiced tomato gravy.

 Hailing from Northern India and Pakistan a Karahi curry is named after the bowl it is traditionally cooked and served in.

-Most commonly associated with chicken and a mix of vegetables cooked in a spiced tomato sauce.
+This curry is commonly associated with chicken and a mix of vegetables cooked in a spiced tomato sauce.

-And you most definitely should feel free to use whatever vegetables you have to hand.
+Absolutely!
+You most definitely should feel free to use whatever vegetables you have to hand.
 This vegetable karahi is a great way to empty that vegetable drawer.

 Everything from cauliflower to sweet potatoes and swede to pumpkin would work a treat.

 It is very similar to my mixed vegetable tagine in that sense.

 Do the type of potatoes matter?

 No, but your choice of potato will impact the texture of the dish.
 If you use floury potatoes your sauce will be thicker as they will break down a little.